 Sheryl has definitely done some great work during her period as the COO of Meta Platforms.
 The leadership skills she showed must have played a big role in the making of Facebook.

-We wish Sheryl all the best for her future endeavors and hope to see her in the news for something amazing.
+We wish Sheryl all the best in her future endeavors and hope to see her in the news for something amazing.